Law Society of Saskatchewan

 • Shop

-Law Society of Saskatchewan Regulation Definition of the Practice of Law
+Law Society of Saskatchewan Regulation Definition of the Practice of Law and Unauthorized Practice

 Definition of the Practice of Law

-(d) negotiating legal rights or responsibilities on behalf of another entity or person
+• negotiating legal rights or responsibilities

 Unauthorized Practice of Law

-It is unlawful for individuals to practice law or provide legal services directly to the public without a license, this is considered unauthorized practice.
-Unlicensed individuals who offer legal services for a fee or misrepresent themselves as lawyers may put the public at risk, and therefore are prohibited from doing so.
+It is unlawful for individuals or firms/entities to practice law or provide legal services directly to the public without a license in Saskatchewan.
+This is considered unauthorized practice.
+Unlicensed individuals and firms/entities who engage in the practice of law or misrepresent themselves as legal professionals may put the public at risk and therefore are prohibited from doing so.
+Section 30 of The Legal Profession Act, 1990 defines the unauthorized practice of law.

-(a) practise law in Saskatchewan; or
+• practise law in Saskatchewan

 Exemptions to Unauthorized Practice